nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 lightweight wrapper around the command execution process, handling the reading and writing to and from the command history.

-Within `CommandSession`, we make use of a `ListIterator` to keep track of which position the user is currently at in the command history.
-Additionally, the use of `ListIterator` allows us to create a generator-like method to update and retrieve the user position in the command history.
+Within `CommandSession`, we make use of an index pointer (`commandHistoryPos`) to keep track of which position the user is currently at in the command history.
+The use of the index pointer allows us to create a generator-like method to update and retrieve the user position in the command history.

 - `CommandSession::getPreviousCommand()`
-    - Retrieves the previous command in the command history, and updates the internal `ListIterator` to the next position (upward) in the command history.
+    - Retrieves the previous command in the command history, and updates the internal index pointer to the next position (upward) in the command history.

 - `CommandSession::getNextCommand()`
-    - Retrieves the next command in the command history, and updates the internal `ListIterator` to the next position (downwards) in the command history.
+    - Retrieves the next command in the command history, and updates the internal index pointer to the next position (downwards) in the command history.

-> Note that both of these operations are not pure, since the internal `ListIterator`
+> Note that both of these operations are not pure, since the internal index pointer
 > is updated after an invocation of either operations.

 #### Design considerations